Foundations in Data Science Bachelor Degree Program

 Enrollment

 We suggest that you opt for limited enrolment since it provides you with the option to temporarily conduct your studies from abroad.
-This is in particular relevant if you are not sure that you will arrive at Chemnitz before November.
+This is particularly relevant if you are not sure that you will arrive at Chemnitz before November.

 - standard enrolment